 The California Water Service Company (Cal Water) East Los Angeles District service area, serves all or portions of Commerce, East Los Angeles, Montebello, Monterey Park, and Vernon.
 Cal Water serves the Planning Area and the related projects.
 The population of the East Los Angeles District service area was estimated to be 150,890 in 2010.
-The proposed project is estimated to consume 165,434 gallons of water per day..
+The proposed project is estimated to consume 165,434 gallons of water per day.
 Cal Water's East Los Angeles District supplies totaled 17,504 acre-feet in 2010.
 CalWater's supplies are projected to increase to 18,915 acre-feet in 2020 and 19,226 acre-feet in 2040.
-The proposed project's net increase in water demand of 47 acre-feet would represent less than 1 percent of total supplies under all water year scenarios (normal, single dry year, and multiple dry year).
+The proposed project's net increase in increased water demand of 165,434 gallons per day translates into 60,383,410 gallons of water annually or 185.3 47 acre feet per year which would represents 0.97 percent less than one percent of total projected 2020 supplies under all water year scenarios (normal, single dry year, and multiple dry year).
 Furthermore, Cal Water's East Los Angeles District 2010 Urban Water Master Plan estimates that sufficient water is available to meet the needs of the service area through the year 2040, which accounts for the City of Commerce 2020 General Plan's long-term growth assumptions.